r-a-y/cookies-for-logins/readme.md

 Advanced usage
 -
-Blocka attempts via .htacess with these rules:
+Block attempts via .htacess with these rules:

 *Change XXXXX to the cookie string as listed on the Cookies for Comments admin page.